codingMustache/codingMustache/README.md

 ## Joke of the Day

-What biscuit does a short person like?
-Shortbread.
+Someone asked me, what's the ninth letter of the alphabet?
+It was a complete guess, but I was right.

 ## Daily Trivia

-What is the domain name for the country Tuvalu?
+Which programming language was developed by Sun Microsystems in 1995?
- 1. .tv
+ 1. Java
- 2. .tt
+ 2. C++
- 3. .tu
+ 3. Solaris OS
- 4. .tl
+ 4. Python

 <details>
   <summary>Answer</summary>
-  .tv
+  Java
 </details>